Image represents How to Optimize for Voice Search

 Solution:

-• Use tools like AnswerThePublic to identify long-tail keywords that reflect common voice queries.
+• Use AnswerThePublic tools to discover long-tail keywords that match typical voice search inquiries.

-• Implement natural language and question-based phrases that reflect how users speak.
+• Your content should include natural speech patterns and question-based phrases that match how people naturally speak.

 Optimize for Local Search